The Crash practices every Thursday at 7:00pm at Marion Diel Recreation Center. Practices are open to the public.

 The Crash suffered loses to Jacksonville and Atlanta before defeating South Florida on Saturday.
 On Sunday the Crash defeated South Florida in a rematch to determine 5th and 6th place.

 The Carolina Crash's is the subject of this summer's issue of Outspoken, the South Carolina Spinal Chord Injury Association's Newsletter.
 Nice work Chad!

-The Crash was disappointed with a two and three finish at the 2015 Atlantic Super-Sectional held in Orlando, FL
+The Crash was disappointed with a two and four finish at the 2015 Atlantic Super-Sectional held in Orlando, FL